 - Breakfast is on your own

-- At the end of the 2-day training you will be provided with a completion certificate denoting 14 hours of face-to-face TF-CBT training
+- At the end of the 2-day training you will be provided with a completion certificate denoting 14 hours of face-to-face TF-CBT training.
+These are contact hours.

 - You will be asked to present your completion certificate when you check in to the 2-day training

 At the end of the 2-day training, participants will be asked to sign up for a consultation call group.
 Generally, therapists participate in one 1-hour consultation call per month for a period of 12 months.
-Calls are generally held during the lunch hour (12:00-1:00 Eastern time) on Mondays and Tuesdays, although there is flexibility in this schedule.
+Occasionally, groups can request two consultation calls per month for 6 months.
+Often times calls are set during the lunch hour (12:00-1:00), although there is flexibility in this schedule.